mozilla/ai-guide/templates/content/ai-basics/index.md

 - **Tokenizer**: This is the first step in processing text data.
 The tokenizer converts raw text into chunks known as 'tokens'.
 These tokens can represent words, subwords, or even characters depending on the granularity of the tokenization process.
 For instance, a word-level tokenizer will convert the sentence "I love coding" into 'I', 'love', 'coding'.
 - **Embedding Layer**: Once the text is tokenized, these tokens are transformed into dense vectors of fixed size in a high-dimensional space through the embedding layer.
 These embeddings capture semantic information about the words.
 For example, in this space, 'king' and 'queen' would be closer to each other than 'king' and 'apple'.
 - **Encoder**: The encoder processes the input sequence into a context-dependent representation that captures the meaning of the text.
 It uses a Transformer architecture which allows it to pay varying levels of 'attention' to different parts of the input sequence at each step of the encoding process.
 The output of the encoder is a series of hidden states.
-- **Decoder**: The decoder generates output text word by word based on the hidden states from the encoder.
+- **Decoder**: The decoder generates output text token by token based on the hidden states from the encoder.
 In some models like GPT-3, the decoder is essentially the entire model.
 It also uses a Transformer architecture and attention mechanism to focus on the relevant parts of the input.
 - **Attention Mechanism**: This is a key part of both the encoder and decoder in a Transformer.
 It helps the model dynamically focus on different parts of the input sequence as it processes the data.
 It computes a weighted sum of input values (or 'query') based on their relevance (or 'attention scores') to the current 'key' value.
 - **Pre-training and Fine-tuning**: LLMs often start with a pre-trained language model, which have been trained on vast amounts of text data.
 These models are then fine-tuned for specific tasks.
 During fine-tuning, the model learns task-specific patterns on top of the general language understanding it gained during pre-training.